 London can be a bit much sometimes.
 It’s busy and fun and full of stuff to do, but the constant rushing and the view-blocking sky-scrapers and packed tubes take their toll.

 And I highly recommend a visit to the Waterlily House, with lily pads from the Amazon the size of bean-bags.
 Every time I go there, I think about the Thumbelina story from my childhood.
 Go, and you’ll see why.

 If glassy interiors aren’t your thing, the treetop walkway will give you a stunning view of Kew from the canopy.
-You might even spot a bright green parrot causing a racket in a rival tree.
+It towers 18 metres above the gardens and you might even spot a bright green parrot causing a racket in a rival tree.